grafana/agent/docs/sources/flow/setup/install/docker.md

 refer to the documentation for [run][].

 {{% admonition type="note" %}}
-Make sure to pass `--server.http.listen-addr=0.0.0.0:12345` as an argument like in the example above, otherwise the [debugging UI][] won't be available outside of the Docker container.
+Make sure you pass `--server.http.listen-addr=0.0.0.0:12345` as an argument as shown in the example above.
+If you don't pass this argument, the [debugging UI][] won't be available outside of the Docker container.
 {{% /admonition %}}